Houston Personal Injury Lawyer for Personal Injury Claims

 Statutory Cap On Medical Malpractice Claim Damages In Texas

 In Texas, there is a statutorily provided cap on the maximum amount of noneconomic damages (for example, the type of damages meant to provide compensation for harm such as pain and suffering) that injured parties can collect for injuries arising from medical malpractice.
-The details of what the caps are, and how they work can be complicated, and it is best to discuss your medical malpractice claim with a personal injury lawyer to get a better understanding how the Texas statutory damage caps apply to your case.
+The details of what the caps are, and how they work can be complicated, and it is best to discuss your medical malpractice claim with a personal injury lawyer directory to get a better understanding how the Texas statutory damage caps apply to your case.

 Do I Need A Houston Personal Injury Lawyer?